In 2014, almost 40% of all construction fatalities were fall related, and all of these deaths were preventable.

 “Fall hazards are a persistent and common violation, one we encounter almost daily.
 Falls are a leading cause of death, particularly among workers in construction.
 What’s frustrating is that falls are among the most easily preventable of hazards, but only if employers provide and ensure the use of fall protection every day at every workplace,” said Anthony Covello, OSHA’s area director for Middlesex and Essex counties.

 In the Newton case, Ned Stevens Gutter Cleaning failed to ensure the use of protective equipment when the workers went atop the roof and also failed to guard two skylights through which the workers could also have fallen.
 OSHA had also previously cited the company in 2014 for lack of protective equipment at a Leonia, New Jersey, jobsite.
-As a result of these conditions, OSHA cited Ned Stevens Gutter Cleaning on April 25 for one repeated and one serious violation of workplace safety standards.
 Proposed fines total $45,500.

 Edge Plastics Inc. Exposed Workers to Machine, Electrical Hazards